Krish-ds/Instagram_Bot/README.md

 ## Module Usage

-To use this module clone into your scripts of python or *pip install pyInstagram*
+To use this module clone into your scripts of python or *pip install py-Instagram*

 > ### Login into instagram